Syntr1x/dotfiles/README.md

 - Tested only in a VM so the install on bare metal might cause problems.

+- In VM Font of some symbols are also broken without a reason that i can find...

 If you find any obvious problems be sure to reach out!